 With tuition rising every year, it’s common for parents and students to take out loans to pay for college; but is this a wise financial decision?
 Will you or your student be able to repay the loans?
 Are the job prospects after college guaranteed and will the job have a high enough salary to pay for those loans?
-Before accepting the offer of admission, evaluate your options and involve your student in the decision.
+Before accepting the offer of college admission, evaluate your options and involve your student in the decision.

 What parents have to think about